 - Lovecraft Lite: Despite the presence of cults dedicated to the return of their lovecraftian dark gods, the series doesn't exactly convey a sense of existential cosmic dread.

 - Made of Explodium: A lot of the enemies explode gloriously in this game.

 - Mercy Invincibility: Horridly averted.
 Nothing can stop Earnest from taking damage rapidly before getting killed.

 - Naked on Arrival/Naked First Impression: Annet first appears to both Earnest and the audience nude on a sacrificial altar.
 Earnest gives her his jacket.

-- No Celebrities Were Harmed: Al Capone appears in the cutscene preceding level 6.
+- No Celebrities Were Harmed: Al Capone appears in the cutscene preceding level 6, looking quite unlike his real self.
 Sega CD only, though.
 Its arguable whether Brady was meant to be this for him in the Genesis port.